tradestatistics/documentation/docs/index.md

 github-repo: tradestatistics/documentation
 ---

-# A simple documentation {-}
+# About

-This documentation is an attempt to try to explain how to use the scripts that generate the data that powers [Open Trade Statistics](https://aaa/).
+This documentation is a hard attempt to try to explain how to use the scripts created to process the data available from [Open Trade Statistics](https://tradestatistics.io/) and how to use our API.

 We made all the scripts available under the [Trade Statistics Organization](https://github.com/tradestatistics).